RaspAP/raspap-docs/docs/manual.md

 ```

 After your device has restarted, search for wireless networks with your wireless client.
 The default SSID is `raspi-webgui`.
 The default username is "admin" and the default password is "secret".

-It is recommended that you change this in RaspAP's **Authentication** panel.
+> :information_source: **Note:** It is strongly recommended that you change these default login credentials in RaspAP's **Authentication** panel.
+APs managed by RaspAP in the wild have been administered by third parties with the default login.

+If you have any difficulties with the manual install steps, [start a discussion](https://github.com/billz/raspap/discussions) and refer to this page.